serverpod/serverpod_docs/versioned_docs/version-1.2.0/05-concepts/11-file-uploads.md

 :::info

-If you are using the AWS Terraform scripts that are created with your Serverpod project, the required S3 buckets will be created automatically.
-The scripts will also configure Cloudfront and the certificates needed to access the buckets securely.
+If you are using the GCP or AWS Terraform scripts that are created with your Serverpod project, the required GCP or S3 buckets will be created automatically.
+The scripts will also configure your load balancer or Cloudfront and the certificates needed to access the buckets securely.

 :::